Programs Founded by JLN

 Museum Experience Room – Tennessee State Museum, 1981

-The League donated $7,000 to the Tennessee State Musuem and proudly opened to the public the Museum Experience Room.
+The League donated $7,000 to the Tennessee State Museum and proudly opened to the public the Museum Experience Room.

 Artist in Residence Program of the Nashville Institute for the Arts, 1982